Jwscott22/conf-cli/README.md

 Example:

- `conf-cli -u myuser -p mypass -h http://docs.myco.com 'conf-cli utility'`
+ `conf-cli -u myuser -p mypass -U http://docs.myco.com 'conf-cli utility'`

 Outputs the page html and images in a subdirectory named after the page ID in confluence.